Asymptotic and finite-sample properties of estimators based on stochastic gradients

 \subsubsection{Experiments with \biglm}

-The package \biglm\ is a popular choice to fitting GLMs in large data sets (large $N$, small $p$), and is part of the High-Performance Computing (HPC) task view of the CRAN project.\footnote{See \url{http://cran.r-project.org/web/packages/biglm/index.html} for the \biglm\ package.
-The HPC view of the CRAN project is here \url{http://cran.r-project.org/web/views/HighPerformanceComputing.html}.} It works in an iterative way by splitting the data set in many parts, and by updating the model parameters using incremental QR decomposition \citep{miller1992algorithm}, which results in only $\bigO{p^2}$ memory requirement.
-In this experiment, we compare implicit SGD with \biglm\ on larger data sets of Section \ref{section:experiment:glm}.
-In particular, we focus on a few cases with small $p$ and with large $N$ such that $N \cdot p$ remains roughly constant.
+The package \biglm\ is a popular choice for fitting GLMs with data sets where $N$ is large but $p$ is small.\footnote{See \url{http://cran.r-project.org/web/packages/biglm/index.html} for the \biglm\ package. \biglm\ is part of the High-Performance Computing (HPC) task view of the CRAN project here~\url{http://cran.r-project.org/web/views/HighPerformanceComputing.html}.} It works in an iterative way by splitting the data set in many parts, and by updating the model parameters using incremental QR decomposition \citep{miller1992algorithm}, which results in only $\bigO{p^2}$ memory requirement.
+In this experiment, we compare implicit SGD with \biglm\ on larger data sets of Section \ref{section:experiment:glm}. with small $p$ and large $N$ such that $Np$ remains roughly constant.

 The results are shown in Table \ref{table:experiment:biglm}.
 We observe that implicit SGD is significantly faster at a very small efficiency loss.
 The difference is more dramatic at large $p$; for example, when $p=10^3$ or $p=10^4$, \biglm\ quickly runs out of memory, whereas implicit SGD works without problems.